-- 82% staff satisfied 10% turnover 82% doing some CPD (York Consulting) - LLUK to run golden helloes, bursaries and key worker living scheme. - New programmes for LLUK to increase recruitment and improve and retention of high quality and committed staff lies in the improvement of salaries in the sector to a level comparable with other relevant sectors such as school teaching.
+We do support the various new initiatives around staff recruitment and retention and are pleased that they will be within the remit of Lifelong Learning UK.
+We do maintain however that the underlying issue in terms of recruitment and retention of high quality and committed staff lies in the improvement of salaries in the sector to a level comparable with other relevant sectors such as school teaching.
 FE salaries remain persistently below that of school teachers.
 This becomes increasingly untenable as collaborative work between schools and colleges around 14-19 expands.
 College lecturers cannot be expected to be teaching the same pupils as school teachers for salaries which are around 10% less.
 The problem is exacerbated when consideration is given to the fact that within the FE system, FE college salaries are the market leaders.
 Salaries in adult and community and work based learning are below those of colleges.
 ACL and work based learning employers express the same concerns as FE colleges at the loss of staff, in their case to FE colleges, and FE colleges to schools.
 With 50% of the FE workforce reaching retirement with the next decade, we consider that the White Paper shows a surprising complacency about future recruitment.
 UCU would argue that without a highly skilled and well rewarded workforce, the challenges set out in the White Paper around both skill generation and quality will not be met.
 The White Paper expresses its awareness of the concern around this but states that this is partly driven by the overall funding gap.
 However the Secretary of State's statement to the AoC Conference in November 2005 on closing the funding gap, still saw a gap of around 8% after 2008.

-UCU is surprised at the figures for staff satisfaction as they do not accord with the reports we have from UCU members in colleges.
-We do support the various new initiatives around staff recruitment and retention and are pleased that they will be within the remit of Lifelong Learning UK.
-We do maintain however that the underlying issue in terms of recruitment information for over a decade has not helped the sector understand the features of its workforce and hindered its development.
+UCU welcomes the statement on sector workforce data collection and that LLUK will develop more accurate analysis and projections.
+The lack of such accurate information for over a decade has not helped the sector understand the features of its workforce and hindered its development.
 Similarly UCU will support and work with LLUK in its promotion of new programmes to increase recruitment, improve retention and promote diversity.